Iran warns protesters will 'pay the price'

 Slogans such as "Death to the dictator" have been heard throughout the protests.

-There have been reminders of the regime's continued support among conservative sections of society, with pro-regime students outnumbering protesters at the University of Tehran on Saturday.
+There have been reminders of the regime's continued support among conservative sections of society, with pro- regime students outnumbering protesters at the University of Tehran yesterday.

 Pre-planned rallies to mark the defeat of a 2009 protest movement also saw thousands of regime supporters out on the streets across the country on Saturday morning.